ember-learn/ember-blog/source/2020-06-12-the-ember-times-issue-152.md

 Have you wanted to use [`ember-concurrency`](https://github.com/machty/ember-concurrency) with TypeScript, but run into some limitations?
 In case you were not aware, there's a new addon by [Godfrey Chan (@chancancode)](https://github.com/chancancode) called [`ember-concurrency-async`](https://github.com/chancancode/ember-concurrency-async).
 This addon introduces the familiar `async/await` syntax to `ember-concurrency` tasks. 😃

 The main advantage of the async method syntax over the default `ember-concurrency` generator method syntax is that it works better with the TypeScript compiler and things powered by it, such as the JavaScript language server in Visual Studio Code.
-Due to the fact that TypeScript already understands the `await` keyword natively, the complier understands that yielding a value "returns" its resolved value - something not possible with generator method syntax.
+Due to the fact that TypeScript already understands the `await` keyword natively, the compiler understands that yielding a value "returns" its resolved value - something not possible with generator method syntax.

 Head on over to the [repo](https://github.com/chancancode/ember-concurrency-async) to learn more and take a look at some examples of how `ember-concurrency-async` can help you write `ember-concurrency` tasks in TypeScript.